-It is extremely important for their overall development and IMPERATIVE if you have hopes of them sleeping through the night.
+It is extremely important for their overall development, independence, health, and well-being.

 The key is putting them down “drowsy but awake“.

 Start with naps.
 Make sure they are fed, changed, clean, comfortable, and content.
 Do your routine, place them in their crib and allow them to cry for as many minutes as weeks old they are.

 For example, if they are 8 weeks old, put them down for a nap and let them cry for 8 minutes before going in to comfort them.